 UK tax resident, non-domiciled, individuals who are claiming the remittance basis of taxation, do not pay UK tax on foreign income and gains, as long as these are not remitted to the UK.

 It is, however, crucial to ensure that this tax benefit is properly planned for and claimed.
+For more information regarding formally claiming the remittance basis, please see article UK Remittance Basis – It Needs to be Formally Claimed.

 Failure to plan properly, before arriving in the UK and becoming UK tax resident, could mean that the benefits available are lost and an unwelcome letter from HM Revenue & Customs (HMRC) might be received.